Lamb Dicke regime: Lamb Dicke parameter

 Hence the Lamb Dicke parameter $\eta$ quantifies the coupling strength between internal states and motional states of an ion.
 If the Lamb Dicke parameter is much smaller than one, the quantized energy spacing of the harmonic oscillator is larger than the recoil energy and transitions changing the motional state of the ion are negligible.
-The Lamb Dicke parameter being small is a necessary, but not a sufficient condition for the Lamb Dicke regime.
+The Lamb Dicke parameter being small is necessary, but not a sufficient condition for the Lamb Dicke regime.